andrew/ultimate-awesome/README.md

 - [awesome-ai-research-intern-list](https://github.com/frankaging/awesome-ai-research-intern-list) - List of AI Internships.
 - [awesome-grav](https://github.com/getgrav/awesome-grav) - A curated list of awesome stuff to do with Grav.
 - [awesome-pointcloud-processing](https://github.com/Hardy-Uint/awesome-pointcloud-processing) - Awesome PointCloud processing algorithm.
+- [awesome-made-by-indians](https://github.com/jeswinsimon/awesome-made-by-indians) - 🇮🇳 An awesome list for the best projects that were made and mainly contributed by Indian developers.
 - [awesome-org-roam](https://github.com/kot-behemoth/awesome-org-roam) - 📒 A curated list of awesome Org-roam resources.
 - [awesome-neorg](https://github.com/nvim-neorg/awesome-neorg) - A collection of awesome Neorg notes, software and resources.
 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.